ArpanPrj/Reproducibility2025/LinearModel/Coding_challenge_7.md

 The letters above each bar represent statistical groupings from a Tukey HSD test (α = 0.05).
 Treatments sharing the same letter (e.g., “a”, “ab”) are not significantly different in emergence.
-For example, if Treatment 2 is labeled “c” (lowest bar), it is significantly worse than all others.
+For example, Here, the Treatment 2 is labeled “c” (lowest bar), and it is significantly worse than all others.
 Treatment 7, the second lowest, (labelled “b”) is statistically similar to treatments 1, 4, 8, and 9 that are labelled with overlapping letters ( ab ).
 These treatment labels also overlap with “a” indicating no significant differences with higher treatments (